CJGreig/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 The data that you use has to come from somewhere.
 For most common applications, the data exists already; but the more particular and specialized the project, the less likely it is that the data will already be available.
-In such cases, you'll need to create your own new data.

 **The goal for this lesson:** To create a new vector dataset.

 |basic| |FA| The Layer Creation Dialog